peterhinch/micropython-mqtt/mqtt_as/README.md

 providing and testing a number of bugfixes and enhancements.
 Also to other contributors, some mentioned below.

-12 Nov 2022 V0.7.0 Provide alternative Event interface (callback-free).
+12 Nov 2022 V0.7.0 Provide alternative callback-free Event interface.
 2 Nov 2022 Rename `config.py` to `mqtt_local.py`, doc improvements.
 8 Aug 2022 V0.6.6 Support unsubscribe (courtesy of Kevin Köck's fork).
 11 July 2022 V0.6.5 Support RP2 Pico W
-5 July 2022 V0.6.4 Implement enhacements from Bob Veringa.
+5 July 2022 V0.6.4 Implement enhancements from Bob Veringa.
 Fix bug where tasks could fail to be stopped on a brief outage.
 Subscription callbacks now receive bytearrays rather than bytes objects.
 10 June 2022 Lowpower demo removed as it required an obsolete version of